temporalio/documentation/docs/php/retries.md

     ->withNonRetryableExceptions([\App\DatabaseException::class]);
 ```

-To enable or customize retries, provide a custom retry policy as part of `ActivityOptions` or `ChildWorkflowOptions`.
+To enable or customize retries, provide a custom Retry Policy as part of `ActivityOptions` or `ChildWorkflowOptions`.

 ```php
 $greetingActivity = Workflow::newActivityStub(